|Founded||Founded in 1984 by King Droopy in or near Albany Park|

 Akrhos – five point star

-I am not the clearest on the history of the Flip City/ Akroh organization so bear with me while I try to tell this story the best I can.
-It is important to tell this story because Asians have struggled in Chicago against Hispanic and black gangs and have been bullied terribly by the bigger Hispanic and black gangs on the south side and north side and by the 1980s, Asians had had enough started gang banging under their own banners as many were often mistreated or targeted closer by rivals when they joined Hispanic and black gangs.
+Asian youths have struggled in Chicago against Hispanic and black gangs and have been bullied terribly by the bigger Hispanic and black gangs on the south side and north side and by the 1980s, Asians had had enough and started gang banging under their own banners as many were often mistreated or targeted closer by rivals when they joined Hispanic and black gangs.
 These Asian organizations would eventually evolve into some very tough and often ruthless organizations once they separated themselves from blacks and Hispanics.

-Even though Flip City Kings were officially made a Latin King branch they were often regarded as their own entity and were always known just as Flip City Kings.
 The Flip City Kings were known to be brawlers while the older members often carried out hits on rivals shooting and stabbing them.
 A big war happened in 1989 when Flip City got into it with the Vietnamese Clan (VCs).
 Flip City put three VCs in the hospital causing one member to go deaf in one ear.
-The VCs resonded viciously by shooting and stabbing several members of the Flips causing many members to flip to VCs out of fear.
-The gang shrunk from a few hundred members down to about 100 members who were the truly the most dedicated members.
-They responded to VC attacks by blowing up VC cars and houses and murdering some other members.
+VCs attacked back but also pressed charges on Flip City Kings; The Flips responded to VC attacks and pressing charges by blowing up VC cars and houses and murdering some other members.

-Both Flip City King groups operated through the rest of the 1990s as original members began fading out of the picture or doing low key undercover work.
-The 2000s decade was the last heard of Flip City Kings or Akrhos as they went into extinction.
-The Flip City Kings suffered their final blow when high ranking members were caught in a ecstasy drug operation in 2007 attempting to import the drug from Canada to Chicago and California.
+Flip City Kings and Akrhos operated through the rest of the 1990s as original members began fading out of the picture or doing low key undercover work.
+In the 2000s decade both Flip City Kings and Akrhos went more underground.
+The Flip City Kings suffered a blow when the Troy and Leland founder King Droopy was caught in a ecstasy drug operation in 2007 attempting to import the drug from Canada to Chicago and California.
 Flip City members from Los Angeles and Chicago were connected and Latin Kings were involved.
 The bust happened in Chinatown when Canadians, Chinese gangsters, Latin Kings and Flip City Kings met to do the deal then authorities burst in.
-The leadership of the Flip City Kings was taken down and this ended the organization.